Sreejith1110/amfoss-tasks/task06/Documentation.md

 To confirm your purchase uses ``Widget _submitButton(BuildContext context)`` function.
 It creates a next button to proceed to the next step.
 In this function, TextButton and TitleText is used to make the conformation button.

+### main.dart
+It is used to organize and connect multiple components of the application .
+It structures and beautify the application along with integrating multiple parts of the application using import and widgets and classes.